Clement-W/bicycle-counter/README.md

 ## Counting algorithm

 The counting algorithm is essential for counting number of unique bounding boxes at any given time on the screen.
+The algorithm used comes from this article: https://pyimagesearch.com/2018/07/23/simple-object-tracking-with-opencv/.

 This includes identifying the object and tracking till the object being tracked leaves the screen.
 Our approach for tracking was to calculate the centroid of each bounding box and to follow the centroid as it goes.
 For every pair of centroids, we calculate the euclidean distance between the two points.
 If the points are too close to each other we assume they are from the same bounding box or object ID.